 - Sprinkle with sev, garnish with mint leaves and serve.

 - Fruit salt is marketed under the brand name Eno.
 It is best obtained from a pharmacist, as supermarkets seem to only stock flavoured variants.
 For this recipe you can substitute baking soda – not baking powder.

-- sev are fried chickpea flour noodles and are readily available from good Indian grocers.
+- sev are fried noodles made from chickpea flour and are readily available from good Indian grocers.
 If gluten-intolerant check they do not contain wheat flour.